pengx17/logseq-plugin-link-preview/readme.md

 # Logseq Plugin Link Preview

-A simple plugin to show basic link information on hovering external links in Logseq.
+A simple plugin to show basic link information (based on [OpenGraph Protocol](https://ogp.me/)) for external links in Logseq.

+By default when it is enabled, when you hovering any external link in Logseq, it will show the link preview.
+Also this plugin will register a `Convert to Link Card` command for you to convert the link to a link card.

 ## Disclaimer 🚨

 - This plugin WILL send network requests to the author's server https://logseq-plugin-link-preview.vercel.app/.
 If you feel insecure about it, please either do not use it, or deploy it yourself, which is explained in the next session.
 - The link preview does not always work. e.g., internal links inside of your private network.

+## Features

+- Show link preview when hovering any external link in Logseq
+- Convert the link to a link card when you use the `Convert to Link Card` command
+- Cache the results locally
+- Light & dark theme

 ### Deploy your own backend